chrtsolkas/HAR-Models/QualitativeActivityRecognitionReport.md

 <img src="QualitativeActivityRecognitionReport_files/figure-html/examine-model-2.png" style="display: block; margin: auto;" />

 We observe that our model has 99.67% accuracy and just 0.27% OOB (Out Of Bag) error rate so we expect it to have a really good performance in the validation phase using the test set data.
+One nice thing with the random forest model is that it provides us information on variable (feature) importance while building the model.

 ## Prediction